evrythng/evrythng-freertos-sdk/README.md

 ## Overview

 The evrythng-freertos-sdk is a C SDK for FreeRTOS that facilitates the interaction with the EVRYTHNG Cloud to create embedded applications.
-It is based on the [evrythng-c-sdk](https://github.com/evrythng/evrythng-c-library), Paho MQTT library and the Posix GCC Eclipse FreeRTOS Simulator.
+It is based on the [evrythng-c-sdk](https://github.com/evrythng/evrythng-c-library), Paho Embedded-MQTT library and the Posix GCC Eclipse FreeRTOS Simulator.

 It also contains a minimal application and unit tests to demonstrate usage of the different endpoints of the [EVRYTHNG API](https://dashboard.evrythng.com/developers/apidoc).